artefactual/atom-docs/user-manual/access-content/navigate.rst

 where a larger version of the image and its description can be viewed.
-By default, whenever there are more than 10 digital objects at lower levels, only the first 10 will be displayed; a total count of related digital objects, with a button to "View all" digital objects in a tile-based digital object browse page appears to indicate to the user that there are more digital objects than those displayed, and providing an option to view them all.
+By default, whenever there are more than 10 digital objects at lower levels, only the first 10 will be displayed; a total count of related digital objects, with a button to "Show all" digital objects in a tile-based digital object browse page appears to indicate to the user that there are more digital objects than those displayed, and providing an option to view them all.

 **Using the carousel**

+* Click through the dots, each representing a :term:`thumbnail <thumbnail>`
-* Drag the slider left/right to scroll through the :term:`thumbnails
+* Use the mouse scroll to scroll through the :term:`thumbnails <thumbnail>`
-  <thumbnail>`

-  * If no slider appears, this means there is only one :term:`digital object` at a lower :term:`level of description`.
-  * You can also use your keyboard right and left arrows to scroll

 * Click on a thumbnail to view its :term:`archival description` and a larger version of the :term:`digital object` that the thumbnail depicts
 * If there are more than 10 digital objects, click the "Show all" button to